gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 which happened to be -25.933 cm here.
 We will compare this result to the results for the test statistic that we obtain from permuting the group labels.
-To denote permuted results, we will add a * to the labels:
+To denote permuted results, we will add an * to the labels:

 $$T^*=\bar{x}_{\text{commute}^*}-\bar{x}_{\text{casual}^*}.$$